MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/why-use-microsoft-antivirus.md

 ---
-title: Why you should use Windows Defender Antivirus
+title: Why you should use Windows Defender Antivirus together with Microsoft Defender Advanced Threat Protection
 description: For best results, use Windows Defender Antivirus together with your other Microsoft offerings.
 keywords: windows defender, antivirus search.product: eADQiWindows 10XVcnh